edwardlee03/cli/man/src/image/save.md

-Produces a tarred repository to the standard output stream.
-Contains all parent layers, and all tags + versions, or specified repo:tag.
+**Produces a tarred repository** to the standard output stream.
+Contains `all parent layers, and all tags + versions, or specified repo:tag`.

 Stream to a file instead of STDOUT by using **-o**.